 Remember: It’s better to admit what you don’t know and ask questions from the get-go.
 This not only gives you an opportunity to connect with your team on an individual level.
 It also helps you understand the inner workings of different types of projects—and their appropriate budgets.
 After all, figuring out the steps one person takes to create a deliverable will work wonders in helping you calculate a true and accurate project estimate.

 Do everything you can to understand your process, but don’t just read a book or a manual.
-Have conversations with the people who have a stake in your project, and feel free to ask how, why, and when things are done.
+Feel free to ask how, why, and when things are done.
 The more you know, the better you can strategize with your team or clients to find alternate ways to make project estimates work and save on effort.

 No matter where you work, things will change.
 A career in project management means you have to always stay on top of trends, changes, and deliverables in your industry.
 It isn’t easy, but it’s worth it because it will directly affect your success as a project manager.

-It’s also important to understand different ways to estimate projects so you can find an approach that works best for you.
-Here are just a few project estimation techniques you may want to learn more about:
+It’s also important to understand different approaches for estimating projects so you can determine what works best for you.
+Here are a few project estimation techniques you may want to learn more about:

 Without a doubt, historical data can help you with new projects.
 When history’s documented, you can analyze the information to help you create better estimates.